vega/vega-lite/site/docs/layer.md

 When you have different scales in different layers, the layers are unioned to give a net example having one union scale.

 ##### Advanced Example
 The population of the German city of Falkensee over time.
-Based on an [image from Wikipedia]((https://de.wikipedia.org/wiki/Datei:Bev%C3%B6lkerungsentwicklung_Falkensee.pdf)).
+Based on a [visualization built using Vega]((https://vega.github.io/vega/examples/falkensee-population/)).
 <div class="vl-example" data-name="layered_falkensee">